 If studies could demonstrate that some lives are saved by oral screening, the question of cost would become important.
 It is estimated that in 2008, 35,310 Americans will be diagnosed with cancer of the oral cavity and pharynx and 7,590 will die from their disease .
 If one case in 10 were saved by a ViziLite exam and the average increase in life were 10 years, the cost per year of life saved would be over $2 million.
 In contrast, breast cancer screening after age 65 is thought to cost $34,000 to $88,000 per year of life saved and colon cancer screening is estimated to cost $10,000 to $25,000 per year of life saved .
 Nobody knows how many adults ViziLite could help, but the number would probably be well under 10% of those who develop oral cancer.
 Regardless of the actual percentage, the cost per life saved would be far higher than that of medically accepted cancer screening methods.
 For patients at high risk for oral cancers, the cost per life saved would be lower, but would probably still be unacceptably high.
 In addition, false-positive tests would lead to unnecessary expense and patient anxiety.
 The ViziLite Web site contains success stories, but these are not substitutes for either benefit-risk or cost-effectiveness analysis.

-In line with these facts, Aetna and Cigna HealthCare have issued policy statements which conclude that ViziLite is investigational or unproven and should therefore not be covered by their standard insurance programs.
-Zila states that some companies do cover the test, but I have not seen a list.
+In line with these facts, Aetna has issued a policy statements which concludes that ViziLite is investigational or unproven and should therefore not be covered by their standard insurance programs .

 In 2013, the Canadian Agency for Drugs and Technologies in Health searched the literature and located 13 studies of ViziLite and two other light-based screening adjuncts, VELscope and Identafi.
 The reviewers concluded that "the available evidence does not support the use of the evaluated tools for the screening of cancer in the general population or those at low risk for malignancy."
 None of the studies measured cost-effectiveness .